-SBIC's commitment to continuing education and post-secondary academic programs, has promoted a clearer distinction between its Institute and College program offerings.
-The Institute-intended to serve the traditional constituency of students with a passion to learn the Word of God but not necessarily at a post-secondary level of academia-includes Seminar or Audit, Diploma, and Bridge Studies.
-The College provides the highest level of ministry preparation at a collegiate level of rigor, through the professional ministry development Certificates and Degree programs (that includes Associate of Science, Associate of Arts.
+SBIC's commitment to continuing education and post-secondary academic programs, has promoted a clearer distinction between its collegiate and non-collegiate program offerings.
+The Martin E. Hawkins Center for Servant Leadership (as referred to as the MEH Center) exists to serve the traditional constituency of students with a passion to learn the Word of God but not necessarily at a post-secondary level of academia.
+The accredited college programs provides the highest level of ministry preparation at a collegiate level of rigor, through the professional ministry development Certificates and Degree programs (that includes Associate of Science, Associate of Arts.
 Bachelor of Science, and Bachelor of Arts).

 These academic programs at SBIC are intentionally constructed to fully prepare our students with an increase in Bible knowledge and ministry formation as well as for vocational outcomes flowing from our institutional mission, goals, and educational environment.
 Life-long learning centered in God's inerrant revelation contained only in the Bible applicably sums the foundation and goals of all our instruction.
-Academic programs are further organized into these curricular areas: Foundational, General Education, Disciplinary, and Professional studies.
-As academic programs advance from diploma through degree, so the curricular requirements and rigor differ.
-Certain courses are taught as a corequisite through the Institute as an earned 2 credit hour course, while College students take the course with more academic rigor to earn 3 credit hours.
-In addition, prerequisites and accomplishments must be met prior to advancing in course work as noted in the Course Descriptions section of the Catalog.
-All in all, this intentionality for two- and three-hours courses keeps the student focused toward fulfilling requirements for their academic plan of study and ultimately using their training as Biblical servant leaders.
+Academic programs are further organized into these curricular areas: Foundational, General Education, Disciplinary, and Professional Studies.
+Prerequisites must be met prior to advancing in course work as noted in the Course Descriptions section of the Catalog.